HubTurbo/HubTurbo/docs/gettingStarted.md

 ## Installation

-Once you have the above, grab the installer from [here](https://github.com/HubTurbo/AutoUpdater/releases/download/V0.9.0/HubTurbo.jar) and run it.
+Once you have the above, grab HubTurbo from [here](https://github.com/HubTurbo/HubTurbo/releases/latest) and run it.
-It will download the latest HubTurbo version and launch it.

 When HubTurbo runs for the first time, you'll be presented with a login dialog similar to the one shown below.
 Provide the URL of one of the repositories you want to access and your GitHub account details.